gotham29/htm-state/docs/demo1.md

 ### 🔧 Scenario

-We simulate 1000 steps of control activity:
+We simulate a streaming human-control task with **1000 timesteps**:

 - First half: slower, smoother human control
 - Second half: higher tempo, more variability (increased workload)

-There is **no training data** and **no supervision**.
+There is **no training phase**, **no labels**, and **no supervision**.

 ### 📌 Question

-> Can the system autonomously detect this internal mode change just from streaming behavior?
+> Can HTM-State autonomously detect this behavioral mode change
+> *directly from streaming behavior*?

-✔ Yes — with detection lag typically around **1–2 seconds** at 10 Hz
+✔ Yes — typically within **1–2 seconds** at 10 Hz.
-depending on spike sensitivity parameters.
 A representative run is shown below.

-This is significant because:
+This matters because:
 * conventional anomaly detectors require retraining
 * supervised workload models need labeled sessions
-* HTM-State learns on the fly and adapts autonomously
+* HTM-State learns adaptively and online

 ---